 Naomi Watts (Rachel Keller), David Dorfman (Aidan Keller), Simon Baker (Max Rourke), Elizabeth Perkins (Dr Emma Temple), Sissy Spacek (Evelyn), Ryan Merriman (Jake), Emily Van Camp (Emily), Gary Cole (Marty Savide)

 Rachel Keller has now moved to the small town of Astoria in Washington State along with her son Aidan.
 While working on the town newspaper, Rachel hears about the mysterious death of a teenage boy and investigates to discover that he was killed by a copy of the haunted videotape.
 She destroys the tape but realises that Samara is still haunting them and is trying to possess Aidan.
 However, doctors believe that the evidence of Samara’s manifestations can be put down to Rachel abusing Aidan and prevent her from seeing him.
 Her only recourse to save Aidan is to delve into the past and find a way of banishing Samara’s ghost.

 The success of the Japanese horror hit Ring (1998) is truly remarkable.
 It inspired not only two sequels, The Spiral (1998) and Ring 2 (1999), a prequel Ring 0: Birthdays (2000) and a tv series Ring: The Final Chapter (1999), but also a South Korean remake Ring (1999).
 It also underwent the requisite American English-language remake with the well received The Ring (2002), to which The Ring Two is a sequel.
-The original Japanese films were followed a few years later by two further Japanese sequels Sadako 3D (2012) and Sadako 3D 2 (2013), followed by Sadako vs Kayako (2016), a crossover with the Ju-on/The Grudge series.
+The original Japanese films were followed a few years later by two further Japanese sequels Sadako 3D (2012) and Sadako 3D 2 (2013), followed by Sadako vs Kayako (2016), a crossover with the Ju-on/The Grudge series, and Sadako (2019).